-Social dilemmas without an element of coordination, games like the PGG, pit what is good for you against what is good for everyone else.
+good for you against what is good for everyone else.
 In these games there is no reason to condition your play on others' decisions, and therefore no obvious reason for order to influence play.
-However, there is evidence that suggests people engage in causal thinking about others even in situations without rewards for coordination, and further there is reason to think that uncertainty about the state of the world activates this sort of reasoning.
+However, there is evidence that suggests people engage in causal thinking about others even in situations without rewards for coordination.
+Further, there is reason to think that uncertainty about the state of the world activates this sort of reasoning.